tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics401/01_array_jobs.md

 -rw-rw---- 1 yzhang85 workshop  918 Aug 30 11:48 fastqc_array.sh
 ```

 ## Limits

-High-Performance Computing (HPC) system is a valuable shared resource that allows multiple users to perform complex calculations simultaneously.
+HPC is a valuable shared resource that allows many users to perform complex calculations simultaneously.
 To ensure a productive and fair environment for everyone, we have implemented policies and practices that promote equitable access to our computational resources.

 There are several limits for array jobs.
 If you submit too many array jobs and exceed the limits, you will get the below error message:
 ```
 $ sbatch array.sub